 Main and Replica should have same Secrets objects (to have same users credentials) and certificates.
 So you may need to copy them from Main.
-Names of the corresponding objects are set in the users, ssl, and sslInternal keys of the Custom Resource secrets subsection (my-cluster-name-secrets, my-cluster-name-ssl, and my-cluster-name-ssl-internal by default).
+Names of the corresponding objects are set in the users, ssl, and

 If you can get Secrets from an existing cluster by executing the kubectl get secret command for each Secrets object you want to acquire: